gvn/spartan/README.md

 - **Auto-included JS.** New JavaScript files are automatically included.
 Don't waste time revising your index!
 - **Auto-compilation.** As your files change they are automatically recompiled.
 - **HTTP friendly.** All JS and CSS is minified and concatenated for final distribution.
+- **Designer Friendly.** Includes a starter style guide with common elements.

 ## Setup